-- a.
+- d.
+Discharge capacitors in a way that won't cause any spark.
+The standard procedure to short circuit the capacitor terminals usually creates sparks. - e.
+Reassemble sealed enclosures accurately.
+If seals are worn, replace them. - f.
+Check safety equipment before putting into service. - Repair - a.
 Portable equipment shall be repaired outside or in a workshop specially equipped for servicing units with flammable refrigerants. - b.
 Ensure sufficient ventilation at the repair place. - c.
 Be aware that malfunction of the equipment may be caused by refrigerant loss and a refrigerant leak is possible. - d.
 Discharge capacitors in a way that won't cause any spark. - e.
-When brazing is required, the following procedures shall be carried out in the right order: - Removal of the refrigerant.
+When brazing is required, the following procedures shall be carried out in the right order: - Remove the refrigerant.
 A2L refrigerants should always be recovered and never released directly into the environment.
 Take care that the drained refrigerant will not cause any danger.
 In doubt, one person should guard the outlet.
-Take special care that drained refrigerant will not float back into the building. - · Evacuation the refrigerant circuit. - Removal of parts to be replaced by cutting, not by flame. - Purging of the braze point with nitrogen during the brazing procedure. - Carrying out a leak test before charging with refrigerant. - a.
+Take special care that drained refrigerant will not float back into the building. - Evacuate the refrigerant circuit. - Remove parts to be replaced by cutting, not by flame. - Purge the braze point with nitrogen during the brazing procedure. - · Carry out a leak test before charging with refrigerant. - a.
 Reassemble sealed enclosures accurately.
 If seals are worn, replace them. - b.
 Check safety equipment before putting into service. - Decommissioning - a.
 The refrigerant charge must be removed before decommissioning. - b.
-Ensure sufficient ventilation at the equipment location. - Be aware that malfunction of the equipment may be caused by refrigerant loss and a refrigerant leak is possible. - d.
-Discharge capacitors in a way that won't cause any spark.
+Ensure sufficient ventilation at the equipment location. - c.
+Be aware that malfunction of the equipment may be caused by refrigerant loss and a refrigerant leak is possible. - d.
+Discharge capacitors in a way that won't cause any spark. - e.
+Remove the refrigerant.
+A2L refrigerants should always be recovered and never released directly into the environment.
+Take care that the drained refrigerant will not cause any danger.
+In doubt, one person should guard the outlet.
+Take special care that drained refrigerant will not float back into the building. - Disposal - a.
+Ensure sufficient ventilation at the working place.

-e.
+b.
 Remove the refrigerant.
 A2L refrigerants should always be recovered and never released directly into the environment.
 Take care that the drained refrigerant will not cause any danger.
 In doubt, one person should guard the outlet.
 Take special care that drained refrigerant will not float back into the building.